-This Oven Roasted Balsamic Asparagus is a simple side dish for every day dinners or holidays!
+This Oven Roasted Balsamic Asparagus is a simple side dish for every day meals or a holiday dinner!
 Roasting asparagus brings out all it’s delicious flavor!

-Oven roasting any vegetable is going to bring out it’s natural sweetness and just make it overall taste better, in my opinion.
+Oven roasting any vegetable is going to bring out it’s natural sweetness and just make it overall taste better, in my opinion and this Oven Roasted Balsamic Asparagus is no exception.

 How Do You Trim Asparagus?

 Turns out it’s really easy.
 Turns out I didn’t even know that this was a thing, either.
-So you don’t just guess?
+So you don’t just guess where to trim asparagus and cu away?

 Well I guess not.
-The ends of asparagus can be tough, so you want to make sure that you’re trimming off the right amount at the end so that all you have left is the tender part.
+The ends of asparagus can be tough, so you want to make sure that you trim off the right amount at the end so that all you have left is the tender part.

 Grab an asparagus stalk with two hands, one closer towards the bottom like this…